 A fiduciary obligation to shareholders and the obligation to play by the rules of the game are not the only obligations that neo-conservative management theorists have identified and assigned to the modern investor owned corporation.
 Corporations, it is widely acknowledged, have, in addition to these obligations, an obligation to obey the law.
 Although not widely explored in the literature, the view embedded in neo-classical theories of the firm, namely, that corporations have an ethical obligation to obey the law, is as firmly grounded as the view that corporations have an obligation to 'play by the rules of the game'.
-This obligation.
+This obligation is not understood by shareholder or profit maximisation theorists as a blind obligation.
 It is neither different in texture from nor more esoteric than the obligation to obey the law as it applies to individuals.11 It is what we might describe as an obligation to obey the law, other things being equal.
 It holds unless there are strong countervailing moral reasons to do otherwise.
 Further, it is an understanding that is fully consistent with the positions of those who would cast the net of moral obligations of the multinational investor owned corporation much more widely than would those with a narrow or neo-conservative view.
 It is therefore a third element that might well become a building block for a foundation on which to build a more widely shared view of the obligations of the modern investor owned corporation.